Courses - Faculty of Science

 Atmosphere, Ocean and Earth Physics

-The physics basis for dynamical behaviours of the atmosphere, ocean and solid earth.
-Topics include the planetary general circulation, development of storms and convection, emergence of climate states, gravity, magnetism and seismology.
+The physics basis for dynamical behaviours of the atmosphere, ocean, and solid earth.
+Topics include the general circulation in the atmosphere, development of storms and convection, emergence of climate states, as well as seismic, gravitational and magnetic imaging of the Earth's interior.
 An emphasis is placed on the fundamental conservation laws and processes that control geophysical systems.

 Prerequisite: PHYSICS 201, and ENVPHYS 200 or GEOPHYS 213, and 15 points from ENGSCI 211, MATHS 253, 260